Operation Blessing is Sending Relief to Those Suffering From COVID-19

 The coronavirus knows no boundaries, races, or nationalities.
 As such, your support is also allowing us to provide medical protection all over the globe.
 The Philippines is one of those areas that your donations are reaching.

 Your generous gifts are helping us supply 20 hospitals in the Philippines.
 Medical supplies, in short supply, will go to the medical staff struggling to contain COVID-19.
 Because of friends like you, medical items like gloves, soap, ferrous sulfate tablets, ascorbic acid tables, gowns, alcohol, shoe covers, and masks are making it to the front lines of the fight internationally.
+We’ve also held food distributions throughout the Philippines for those suffering during this time.

 Support in Latin America and Beyond